nelsonaloysio/networkx-temporal/docs/source/examples/community.rst

 .. attention ::

-   Optimizations algorithms may help with descriptive or exploratory tasks and post-hoc network analysis, but lack statistical rigor for inferential purposes.
+   Optimization algorithms may help with descriptive or exploratory tasks and post-hoc network analysis, but lack statistical rigor for inferential purposes.
 See `Peixoto (2021)
    <https://skewed.de/tiago/posts/descriptive-inferential/>`__ [2]_ for a discussion.